ricardopieper/donkey-lang/README.md

-pony
+Donkey lang
 ==========

-Pony is a python-like, interpreted (?), statically typed programming language.
+Donkey is a python-like, interpreted (?), statically typed programming language.

 Most of the parsing code was copied from my Horse interpreter at github.com/ricardopieper/horse repository.